Azure-Samples/azure-spring-apps-blue-green/README.md

 The reusable workflow will deploy your application to a new deployment in Azure Spring Cloud.
 It then makes use of a second job linked to an environment.
 On the environment you can configure a _required reviewers_ environment protection rule.
 This will halt the workflow run execution until you have reviewed the new version of the application has deployed correctly, has fully warmed up and can accept production load.
 Once this is the case, you can approve the workflow to continue its run.
 This will swap the 2 deployments, making your newly deployed version the production one receiving traffic.
 It will also delete the previous production deployment.

 The reusable workflow is used in the [blue green deploy using job](.github/workflows/blue-green-deploy-using-job.yml) workflow.
 This wokflow will build the code and will next call the reusable workflow.
-You will notice inspecting the code that parameters from the top of the file have moved to values directly at the place where the reusable workflow is called.
+You will notice that parameters from the top of the file have moved to values directly at where the reusable workflow is called.
 GitHub reusable workflows currently do not support the usage of environment variables when calling a reusable workflow.

 Steps to trigger this workflow: